Kanegraffiti/LessonPlans/Basic Science/Week3_Basic_Science_Lesson_Plan_JSS1-3.md

 - The classes are **carbohydrates**, **proteins**, **fats and oils**, **vitamins**, **minerals**, and **water**.
 - Balanced meals help the body **grow**, **stay strong**, and **fight diseases**.
 - Families can combine local foods like **beans, vegetables, fish, fruits, grains, and water** to make balanced diets daily.
+- Try to **balance portion sizes** by filling half the plate with fruits and vegetables, a quarter with proteins, and a quarter with energy foods like grains or tubers.
+- Remember to **limit sugary drinks and fried snacks** because they add calories without the nutrients needed for a balanced diet.

 ### Assignment